Pre-training with Meta Learning for Chinese Word Segmentation: Experiment

-For pre-training, we initialize our PTM-CWS model with the released parameters of Chinese BERT-Base model~\footnote{\url{https://github.com/google-research/bert}} and then pre-trained on the joint multi-criteria corpus.
-The maximum sentence length is set to 64, and longer sentence will be truncated.
-Pre-training batch size is set to 64, and dropout rate is 0.1.
-The pre-trained model is optimized using AdamW optimizer~\cite{loshchilov-2018-decoupled} with $\beta_1 = 0.9, \beta_2 = 0.999$ and weight decay rate of 0.01.
-The optimizer is implemented by the meta learning algorithm, where both learning rate $\alpha$ and meta learning rate $\beta$ are set to 2e-5 with a linear warm-up proportion of 0.1.
-The meta train steps are selected to $k=1$ according to the downstream performance.
-The pre-training procedure is run for nearly 127,000 meta test steps, amounting to ($k+1$) * 127,000 total pre-training steps.
-The pre-training process takes about 21 hours on one NVIDIA Tesla V100 32GB GPU card.
+In pre-training phase, \textsc{Meta}\textsc{Seg} is initialized with released parameters of Chinese BERT-Base model~\footnote{\url{https://github.com/google-research/bert}} and then pre-trained with the multi-criteria pre-training task.
+Maximum input length is 64, with batch size 64, and dropout rate 0.1.
+We adopt AdamW optimizer~\cite{loshchilov-2018-decoupled} with $\beta_1 = 0.9, \beta_2 = 0.999$ and weight decay rate of 0.01.
+The optimizer is implemented by meta learning algorithm, where both learning rate $\alpha$ and meta learning rate $\beta$ are set to 2e-5 with a linear warm-up proportion of 0.1.
+The meta train steps are selected to $k=1$ according to downstream performance.
+Pre-training process runs for nearly 127,000 meta test steps, amounting to $(k+1) * 127,000$ gradient descent steps, which takes about 21 hours on one NVIDIA Tesla V100 32GB GPU card.

-For downstream adaptation, we just fine-tune our PTM-CWS model on the criterion-specific corpus.
-The maximum sentence length for all criteria is 64 except that it's 128 for WTB.
-Batch size for fine-tuning is 64.
-We fine-tune the PTM-CWS model with AdamW optimizer of the same setting as pre-training without meta learning.
-All fine-tuned models are optimized for 5 epochs.
-The criterion tokens of downstream criteria are set to \verb|[unc]|, for the downstream criteria don't exist in pre-training.
+In fine-tuning phase, we set maximum input length to 64 for all criteria but 128 for WTB, with batch size 64.
+We fine-tune \textsc{Meta}\textsc{Seg} with AdamW optimizer of the same settings as pre-training phase without meta learning. \textsc{Meta}\textsc{Seg} is fine-tuned for 5 epochs on each downstream dataset.